yavuztas/cap-source/README.md

 # CAP - Crypto API
-A PoC for an example cryptocurrency data stream.
+A PoC for an example financial data stream service.
+It's based on public cryptocurrency data.

 ## cap-source
 This project is the upstream part of the tick data stream.